Signs and symptoms of vitamin b12 deficiency

 Also, research shows that a b12 or folate deficiency can lead to an accumulation of homocysteine, a byproduct of protein breakdown.

-And when homocysteine accumulated it then leads to DNA damage, the formation of amyloid proteins which contributes to conditions such as Parkinson’s, vascular dementia due to damage of blood vessels in the brain, bipolar disorder, epilepsy, and many neuropsychiatric conditions.
+And when homocysteine accumulated it then leads to DNA damage, and the formation of amyloid proteins which contributes to conditions such as Parkinson’s, vascular dementia due to damage of blood vessels in the brain, bipolar disorder, epilepsy, and many neuropsychiatric conditions.

 Research suggests that certain headaches including migraines are associated with low vitamin b12 levels.
 A 2012 study of migraine sufferers found a correlation between suffering migraines and low vitamin b12 levels.